The National Final

 Please note that responsibility for booking hotel rooms and places at the gala dinner rests with the individual competing companies.

 The majority of teams arrive in Blackpool during the Saturday afternoon in readiness for the briefings in the afternoon and the gala dinner in the evening at the Imperial Hotel Blackpool.

 The purpose of the dinner is to bring together all the competitors, their colleagues, families and supporters in a friendly and relaxed atmosphere before the serious business of competition on the Sunday morning.
 It is an ideal opportunity for bus company directors, managers, staff and drivers to meet with colleagues from all parts of the UK.

-There is a detailed briefing of the competitors by the Operations Director on the theory and driving tests they will encounter on the Sunday morning, and it is for this reason that we encourage all competitors to attend the briefing, even if not staying at the Grand Hotel, as this completes their preparation for the final.
+There is a detailed briefing of the competitors by the Operations Director on the theory and driving tests they will encounter on the Sunday morning, and it is for this reason that we encourage all competitors to attend the briefing, even if not staying at the Imperial Hotel, as this completes their preparation for the final.

 The BDoY team sets out the course early on the Sunday morning, and all competitors are welcome to walk round the course to help understand the briefing and perhaps to decide on strategy.

 On competition day, all entrants are deemed to be working for BDoY’s fictitious Middle Walk Bus Company, and all drivers will have received a copy of that company code of conduct.

 The day seeks to simulate a driver’s normal working day.
 All competitors will have received a personal timetable, which requires them to undertake a breathalyser test, sign on , show their driving licence, which will be free of endorsements, along with their DCPC card and present themselves at the specified times for both the theory test in the Imperial Hotel and for their driving test.